 Her desire to integrate her two and three-dimensional artwork onto the stage - incorporating light, projections, video, and sound - along with skilled actors to the mix, was fueled at Alfred University.
 Her Professors gave her all the support she needed to bring several of her creations to the stage.

 Monika Kaden was involved in creating the set and co-directed Vaclav Havel's riveting play, "Largo Desolato".
-This play was presented to Vaclav Havel in Prague, while he was the President of Czech Republic.
+This play was presented to Vaclav Havel in Prague, while he was the President of the Czech Republic.

-One part of her Master of Fine Arts projects at Alfred University was the staging of "We," a dance program which Kaden also co-directed.
-The dance narrative tells the biographic story of the artist and her two sons when they were residing in the former East Germany.
+One part of her Master of Fine Arts projects at Alfred University was the staging of "We," a dance program that Kaden also co-directed.
+The dance narrative tells the biographic story of the artist and her two sons when they were residing in former East Germany.
 Her youngest son, Franz, was featured in the performance.

 All the costumes, projections, sculptures, and sets for "We" were made by Kaden.
 She integrated music by Peter Gabriel into the production.
 For the final curtain, a special piece of music was composed.
 She describes this experience as one of the most influential of her artistic journey.